Overview of iproute2

 ip address add 2001:db8:2:2::1/64 dev tun3

-Just like IPIP6 these ones aren’t going to be widely used any soon.
+Just like IPIP6 these ones aren’t going to be widely used any time soon.

 # Create an L2 GRE tunnel device